-For the past 17 years, the Experiments play reading series has provided a forum for talented playwrights to continue their creative process.
-The Monday evening readings at La MaMa Galleria give playwrights the opportunity to hear their developing plays read by professional actors and to receive valuable audience feedback.
-Experiments remains a playwright driven service that is free to attend, but it has been reimagined for this season.
-The program is now organized around shifting themes and curators, which allows a larger, underserved theater community to experience a greater diversity of programming.
+The Experiments play reading series has provides a forum for talented playwrights and theatre makers to continue their creative process.
+The Monday night readings give emerging artists the opportunity to hear their developing works read by professional actors and receive valuable audience feedback.
+Experiments remains an artist driven service organized around shifting themes to allow a larger, under-served theater community to experience a greater diversity of programming.

 Over the past 22 years, The Experiments play reading series has never shied away from theatrical works dealing with deep, important issues.
 From Artificial intelligence to xenophobia, we have covered it all.
 And after just about 2 years of Covid restrictions and the heavy toll this pandemic has taken from the New York theatre community, we want to remember the importance of coming together to laugh. (with masks on, of course!)

 This season, Experiments is dedicated to Comedy!
 Dark, satirical, slapstick or farce, each month we present a hilarious work in progress from an emerging theatre maker that is sure to remind us why we come to the theater.
 This season of Experiments we explore the power of laughter and celebrate the inevitable light at the end of this long pandemic tunnel.